Multi-scale Context-aware Network with Transformer for Gait Recognition: Abstract

 \section{Abstract}

-Although gait recognition has drawn increasing research attention recently, it remains challenging to learn discriminative temporal representation, since the silhouette differences are quite subtle in spatial domain.
-Inspired by the observation that human can distinguish gaits of different subjects by adaptively focusing on temporal clips with different time scales, we propose a context-sensitive temporal feature learning (CSTL) network for gait recognition.
-CSTL produces temporal features in three scales, and adaptively aggregates them according to the contextual information from local and global perspectives.
-Specifically, CSTL contains an adaptive temporal aggregation module that subsequently performs local relation modeling and global relation modeling to fuse the multi-scale features.
-Besides, in order to remedy the spatial feature corruption caused by temporal operations, CSTL incorporates a salient spatial feature learning (SSFL) module to select groups of discriminative spatial features.
-Particularly, we utilize transformers to implement the global relation modeling and the SSFL module.
-To the best of our knowledge, this is the first work that adopts transformer in gait recognition.
+Although gait recognition has drawn increasing research attention recently, since the silhouette differences are quite subtle in spatial domain, temporal feature representation is crucial for gait recognition.
+Inspired by the observation that humans can distinguish gaits of different subjects by adaptively focusing on clips of varying time scales, we propose a multi-scale context-aware network with transformer (MCAT) for gait recognition.
+MCAT generates temporal features across three scales, and adaptively aggregates them using contextual information from both local and global perspectives.
+Specifically, MCAT contains an adaptive temporal aggregation (ATA) module that performs local relation modeling followed by global relation modeling to fuse the multi-scale features.
+Besides, in order to remedy the spatial feature corruption resulting from temporal operations, MCAT incorporates a salient spatial feature learning (SSFL) module to select groups of discriminative spatial features.
 Extensive experiments conducted on three datasets demonstrate the state-of-the-art performance.
 Concretely, we achieve rank-1 accuracies of 98.7\%, 96.2\% and 88.7\% under normal-walking, bag-carrying and coat-wearing conditions on CASIA-B, 97.5\% on OU-MVLP and 50.6\% on GREW.
+The source code will be available at \url{https://github.com/zhuduowang/MCAT.git}.